- All Things to Do

 Indiana Dunes State Park Beaches

-The popular West Beach was named one of the 10 Best Beaches for Families by Parents Magazine in 2011.
+- West Beach - This popular beach was named one of the 10 Best Beaches for Families by Parents Magazine in 2011.
 Covered picnic shelters and grills make this southernmost tip of Lake Michigan a great spot for a picnic.
 Fishing is available at nearby Long Lake and the 2.5 miles of easy to moderate trails entice hikers.
 From Memorial Day through Labor Day, the beach opens at 9:00 a.m., lifeguards are on duty and a small fee is charged for parking.

-Lake View is the only area in the national lakeshore with picnic shelters overlooking the lake, giving visitors a fantastic view of Lake Michigan.
+- Lake View - The only area in the national park with picnic shelters overlooking the lake, Lake View gives visitors a fantastic view of Lake Michigan.
 Located in Beverly Shores, this beach is open from 7:00 a.m. to 11:00 p.m.
 Parking is limited.

-Dunbar Beach is located near the historic Century of Progress homes, which were built for the 1933 World’s Fair to showcase modern architectural design and new technology.
+- Dunbar Beach - This beach is located near the historic Century of Progress homes, which were built for the 1933 World’s Fair to showcase modern architectural design and new technology.
 This beautiful beach has limited parking.

-Porter Beach, which shares its eastern border with the Indiana Dunes State Park, is a favorite with the locals.
+- Porter Beach - Sharing its eastern border with the Indiana Dunes State Park, Porter Beach is a favorite with the locals.
 It’s a great place to enjoy some water sports or simply sit and relax.